 On October 21, 2015, the Company filed with the SEC a prospectus supplement for a rights offering.
-Under this rights offering, we distributed at no cost, 360,000 non-transferable subscription rights to subscribe for, on a per right basis, two 10% Convertible Senior Bonds par \$100 due May 2, 2021 (the "Notes due May 2021"), to persons who owned shares of our Common Stock on October 15, 2015, the record date for the offering.
+Under the rights offering, the Company distributed at no cost, 360,000 non-transferable subscription rights to subscribe for, on a per right basis, two 10% Convertible Senior Bonds par \$100 due May 2, 2021 (the "Notes"), to shareholders of the Company's Common Stock on October 15, 2015, the record date for the offering.
 Each whole subscription right entitled the participant to purchase two convertible bonds at a purchase price of \$100 per bond.
-Effective October 21, 2015, we executed a Supplemental Indenture, as issuer, with the American Stock Transfer & Trust Company, LLC, a New York limited liability trust company ("AST"), as trustee for the Notes (the "Indenture").
+Effective October 21,

+2015, the Company executed a Supplemental Indenture, as issuer, with the American Stock Transfer & Trust Company, LLC, a New York limited liability trust company ("AST"), as trustee for the Notes (the "Indenture").
-The offering was scheduled to terminate on January 15, 2016 but was extended to March 31, 2016.

 On March 31, 2016, the rights offering terminated.

-On May 2, 2016, the Company issued approximately \$3,470,000 aggregate principal amount of Notes due May 2021 in connection with the rights offering.
-We raised net proceeds of approximately \$3,334,000, from the sale of the Notes, after deducting fees and expenses of \$136,000 incurred in connection with the rights offering.
+On May 2, 2016, the Company issued approximately \$3,470,000 aggregate principal amount of convertible bonds or "Notes" in connection with the rights offering.
+The Company received net proceeds of approximately \$3,334,000, from the issuance of the Notes, after deducting fees and expenses of \$136,000 incurred in connection with the offering.
 These costs have been discounted as deferred offering costs (See note 7).